Rabibah96/esports_data_analysis/README.md

 ## Findings
 - Identified the top performing teams and players in esports based on their total earnings.
-- identified geographical distribution of talent and teams across countries and continents.
+- Identified geographical distribution of talent and teams across countries and continents.
 - Analyze how teams perform under high-pressure environments.
 - Determined the impact of bigger tournaments on the team's monetary reward for each game.